Please Support Your Local Florida Farmers & Farmers Markets!

 St. Petersburg, FL (Pinellas County)

-Note: Due to COVID-19, the St. Petersburg Saturday Morning Market also has a drive-thru option (Saturday 9 am-11 am) in addition to their in-person vendors.
 Vendors at the Saturday Morning Market represent a wide variety of ethnicities and nationalities, contributing to a rich multicultural experience of food, crafts, and music.
 The mission of the market is to be the ‘heart’ of St. Petersburg — the place that people feel a strong sense of joyful connectedness and creative community.
 The market first opened in November 2002 and runs every Saturday from 9–2 pm in the Al Lang Field parking lot.
-It’s open from early October–late May each year.
-A smaller Summer Market changes venues for shade at Williams Park from June to August from 9 am–1 pm.
+It’s open from November–late May each year.
+A smaller Summer Market changes venues for shade at Williams Park from July to November from 9 am–1 pm.

 Sarasota Farmers Market